Saw a New Morning: Composition and recording

 This song contains melodic ideas that the group would revisit on the later track "Edge of the Universe".

-Written in 1972 and recorded around September the same year.
-On the song, Maurice Gibb played the bass part through electric piano with Jim Keltner's drums providing a thump.
-While backing guitarist Alan Kendall plays guitar with Barry and Maurice Gibb.
+"Saw a New Morning" was written in 1972 and recorded around September the same year.
+On the song, Maurice Gibb played the bassline on an electric piano, instead of electric bass.
+The song also features noted session drummer Jim Keltner.
+The Bee Gees' touring guitarist, who also recorded in the studio with them, also plays on this song and its parent album.

 Reception

 This single was the first and only single from the album, the single did not fare well and stalled at #94 in the US, while it did not chart at all in the UK.
 Ironically, while the single flopped in most of the world, it reached #1 in Hong Kong, as did their next single "Wouldn't I Be Someone", which also flopped in both the US and UK.

 In April 1973, they performed the song on The Midnight Special and The Tonight Show Starring Johnny Carson, in addition to a 1973 TV special called Love Sounds Special in Japan.

 Billboard commented on the Bee Gees "distinct vocal blend" and the backing instrumentation that "sounds like a symphonic orchestra."
 Cash Box said that "the accent is on melody and three part harmony as Robin, Barry & Maurice prove that they're still one of the finest vocal groups around."
+Record World said that "the familiar harmonies and thunderous orchestrations which are keys to this group's success, are right there."

 Personnel

+Credits from Bee Gees historian and sessionographer Joseph Brennan.